kibetamos/django_Bookstore/README.md

 - `docker-compose.yml`: Defines the services and dependencies for the Docker containers.
 - `config/`: Directory to store the application code.
 - `tests/`: Directory to store the test code.
+- - `gitignore/`: Store code to be ignored.

 ## Setup